 Kelsey Small is the shared Chief Financial Officer for the Environmental Finance Collaborative with financial responsibilities for four additional organizations: Allegheny County Conservation District, Construction Junction, Grounded Strategies and Tree Pittsburgh.
 Kelsey is responsible for providing strategic financial management and oversight for financial operations, accounting, financial analysis, reporting and planning.
 Prior to joining UpstreamPgh in 2019, Kelsey worked at the Carnegie Museum of Art, where she oversaw financial, fundraising and organizational planning initiatives.
 Kelsey holds a Master of Arts Management degree from Carnegie Mellon University and a Bachelor’s degree in Business Administration from the University of Florida.
 When not at work, Kelsey can be found hiking, gardening and enjoying sweet treats from her kitchen or other local bakeries.

 Aaron joined UpstreamPgh as an intern in January of 2020 after receiving his Bachelor of Science in Environmental Science with a certificate in GIS and Remote Sensing from the University of Pittsburgh.
 With a focus in GIS and a passion for sustainable infrastructure, Aaron found a perfect fit at our organization working on a GIS study that highlights locations for green stormwater infrastructure projects within our watershed through an environmental justice lens.
 Aaron joined the team full time in October of 2020 as our Programs Assistant helping with Communications, GIS, Monitoring and Residential GSI programs.
-Outside of work, Aaron likes cooking vegetarian meals, tasting local craft beers, hiking and helping out on his father’s hemp farm with his partner, Lauren.
+Outside of work, Aaron likes cooking vegetarian meals, tasting local craft beers, biking and helping out on his father’s hemp farm with his partner, Lauren.